topo-gps/topo-gps-manual/en/main/dashboard.rst

    *The dashboard with the coordinates panel.*

-If the coordinates panel is loaded, a cross appears in the middle of the map, as is illustrated below:
+If the coordinates panel is loaded, a cross appears in the middle of the map.
+This is illustrated below:

 .. figure:: ../_static/map-coordinates-panel1.jpg
    :height: 568px